mozilla/skywriter/docs/embedding/index.html.markdown

         throw new Error("Launch failed: " + error);
     });

-When the Bespin was created dynamically (using a div with `class="bespin"`), you can get the Bespin `environment` instance from the DOM node as the `bespin` variable on the node.
+When the Skywriter was created dynamically (using a div with `class="skywriter"`), you can get the Skywriter `environment` instance from the DOM node as the `skywriter` variable on the node.

-Creating the Bespin dynamically takes some time and the Bespin might not be ready when the page fires the `onLoad` event.
-Accessing the dynamically created Bespin is save after the onBespinLoad event is fired:
+Creating the Skywriter dynamically takes some time and the Skywriter might not be ready when the page fires the `onLoad` event.
+Accessing the dynamically created Skywriter is save after the onSkywriterLoad event is fired:

     ::::js
-    window.onBespinLoad = function() {
+    window.onSkywriterLoad = function() {
         var edit = document.getElementById("edit");
         // Get the environment variable.
-        var env = edit.bespin;
+        var env = edit.skywriter;
         // Get the editor.
         var editor = env.editor;
         // Change the value and move to the secound line.